 I woke up, with one hell of a headache, and still groggy, but nothing like a hangover.
 After finding my gear missing, I went downstairs and spoke to the receptionist to try to figure out what was going on.
 The hotel registration form was filled out by the girl, in Thai so she wasn’t Malaysian.
 I explained that I had no money, and he didn’t make me pay for the room, and paid for the taxi back to my guest house.
 This seemed a little strange to me.
 Maybe he was in on the scam.
 I spoke to a few others, and some people think that maybe the hoteliers want to play down the crime in the city because it is bad for business.
 I don’t know, and I guess I never will.
 I cancelled my credit cards, and went to the police.
 I had the business card from the hotel, and the hotel room.
 I gave the police the whole story, but they seemed to find some parts of my story amusing, and didn’t do anything to follow up on it.
 I don’t know why they wasted two hours taking a report.
 Maybe just for statistics!
 While I was giving the report, several others were there with missing wallets, cameras etc. I think the police thought I had a prostitute, and she cleaned me out.
 From all the stories I have read since, that is one of the most common crimes here.
 A guy takes a bar girl to his room, they have sex, he goes to sleep, she cleans him out.
 Some don’t even get that far.
 Often they get back to the room.
 He goes for a shower, comes out, and she is gone with everything.
-I have never paid for sex in my life, besides, I figure I only have to wait a little longer to earn my virginity badge back!
+I have never had sex outside a relationship in my life, and I haven’t been in a relationship for so long, I figure I only have to wait a little longer to earn my virginity badge back!

-I think drugs might be the motive.
+My guess was that drugs are the motive.
 Apparently, drug addicts flock to Thailand because of the relatively cheap and clean heroin.
 Even though it is relatively cheap, an addict still needs a lot of money to feed their habit.
 There is no doubt in my mind that some form of drug was put in my beer.
 I talked to a German who said it is called KO juice.
 He said he had almost been framed for carrying heroin.
 He is covered with tattoos and body piercing, and probably looked like a likely candidate, but he wasn’t a drug taker, or dealer.
 I have just read a book called ‘The Damage Done’ by Warren Fellows.
 He is an Australian who spent 12 years in Thai jails for drug trafficking.
 The story is quite shocking, and the brutality of the Thai prisons is inexcusable.
 Murders, bashings, mental torture and starvation were all standard practice.
 The fact that anyone would risk taking drugs here shows just how desperate they are.
 The severity of Thailand’s legal system against drug taking is common knowledge.
 Enough of the negative side of Thailand.